openfaas/openfaas.github.io/_posts/2020-01-30-get-started-with-java-openjdk11.md

-      --direct-functions              Invoke functions directly from the gateway (default true) --function-pull-policy string   Pull policy for functions (default "Always") --gateways int                  Replicas of gateway (default 1) --helm3                         Use helm3 instead of the default helm2 -h, --help                          help for openfaas -l, --load-balancer                 Add a loadbalancer -n, --namespace string              The namespace for the core services (default "openfaas")
+      --direct-functions              Invoke functions directly from the gateway (default true) --function-pull-policy string   Pull policy for functions (default "Always") --gateways int                  Replicas of gateway (default 1) -h, --help                          help for openfaas -l, --load-balancer                 Add a loadbalancer -n, --namespace string              The namespace for the core services (default "openfaas")